We kept solving the same problem. So we built the standard.

 Consultants who got tired of duct tape.

-Michael Deeb leads the project through TealWolf Consulting and Focus Consulting.
+Michael Deeb leads the project through TealWolf Consulting, with Focus Consulting as a strategic partner.
 The work comes from years of building and maintaining forms for grant programs, compliance reporting, and clinical workflows — and from the frustration of watching good teams spend months on problems that should have been solved once, well, for everyone.

 The project went from initial research to a working specification, dual reference implementations, a visual studio, and an MCP server in about three weeks.
 Not by cutting corners — by spending the first week entirely on getting the specification right, then letting the formality do the heavy lifting.
 When the boundaries are clean, the code writes fast.